Our Mission

 Who is Big Heart Theater for?

-• Eligible people are aged16+ with IDD such as Down syndrome, autism spectrum disorder, and other disabilities who are interested in performing (performers must be able to use the restroom on their own or have someone to assist them at all rehearsals and performances)
+• People aged16+ with IDD such as Down syndrome, autism spectrum disorder, and other disabilities who are interested in performing **

-• Verbal and non-verbal folks who like acting, singing and dancing
+• Speaking and non-speaking folks who like acting, singing and dancing

 • People with IDD in wheel chairs or who need physical assistance who want to be creative and have fun